Michael Herald, PharmD

 Dr. Akers is a graduate of the University of Kentucky, College of Pharmacy in Lexington, Kentucky where he received a Bachelor of Science (BSPharm) in 1992 and a Doctor of Pharmacy (PharmD) with Distinction in 1993.
 In 1998, Dr. Akers graduated with a Masters in Healthcare Administration (MHA) degree from the School of Public Health at the University of North Carolina in Chapel Hill.
 In 2000, Dr. Akers became a Board Certified Pharmacotherapeutic Specialist (BCPS) as granted by the Board of Pharmacotherapeutic Specialties.
 He is currently serving as the System Director of Pharmacy for Appalachian Regional Healthcare, a 10-hospital integrated delivery system in Eastern Kentucky and Southern West Virginia.

 Dr. Akers is also active in the pharmacy profession.
 He is currently an Associate Professor of Pharmacy Practice at the University of Kentucky, College of Pharmacy.
-Dr. Akers is also a member of several professional societies including the American Society of Health System Pharmacists, American College of Clinical Pharmacists, University of Kentucky and North Carolina Alumni Chapters.
+Dr. Akers is also a member of several professional societies including the American Society of Health System Pharmacists, University of Kentucky and North Carolina Alumni Chapters.
 Dr. Akers serves as a Deacon at the First Baptist Church of Pikeville.
 He is married to Zoe Akers and has two handsome boys, Zane and Rand.

-Dr. Thomas currently resides in Hazard, KY with his fiancée.
-During his free time, he enjoys hunting and being outdoors.
+Dr. Thomas currently resides in Pine Top, KY with his wife.
+During his free time, he enjoys spending time with family and traveling.
+He also has general love for the outdoors.

 Tiffany Herald, PharmD

 Dr. Herald grew up in Southeastern Kentucky and now resides in Hazard, Kentucky.
 During her free time, she enjoys reading and traveling with her family.
-She is actively involved in many charitable ventures through her church and ARH.
-She is the proud mother of two young sons.
+She is actively involved in many charitable ventures through her church and ARH, and is the proud mother of two young sons.

 Amanda Hall, PharmD